subhamdash45/Learnings/README.md

 ## Installation and Getting started

-You can go to the repo, which you want to execute and run the blow commands
+You can navigate to the repository you wish to execute and run the following commands

 - npm install
 - npm run start